 1. Find out why a candidate is considering new jobs.
 “Why are we talking?”
 This question sounds innocuous and usually comes across as an ice breaker, yet the answers prove valuable if a counteroffer is presented.

 2. Get the candidate’s opinion on counteroffer early.
-“Have ever accepted a counteroffer?” may come up in your first conversation with a recruiter.
+“Have you ever accepted a counteroffer?” may come up in your first conversation with a recruiter.
 Candidates rarely admit that they would consider a counteroffer.
-If the recruiter can get that opinion in an email, expect to see that email when a counteroffer is made.
+If the recruiter can get a candidate to say they wouldn’t accept a counteroffer in an email, candidates should expect to see that email when a counteroffer is presented.

 3. Tell stories and provide ‘statistics’.
 Many recruiters cite a National Employment Association study that says 50-89% (depending on where you find the statistic) of people who accept counteroffers will not be with the company after six months.
 I was unable to find any reliable source for that (date, sample size).
 Of the 34,000 Google hits on “National Employment Association”, over half contain the word counter or counteroffer.
 Seems odd, no?
 It appears the organization somehow merged or morphed into a couple others (NAPC or NAPS), but the statistic lives on.
 I’ve seen anecdotes that this stat has been used since the 70’s.

 Others mention a Business Week figure at 90%, but all I was able to find was an article from 2004 that cites “some studies” and puts the number over 50%.

 One may get the impression that recruiting firms are using statistics from other recruiting firms, as these studies seem difficult to verify.
 Anyone got a source?
 To get decent statistics, you need consistent methods of gathering data.
 Even the definition of what qualifies as a counteroffer is up for debate, so any stats are questionable.

 Even without numbers, anecdotes work just as well.